 In a city that is internationally known for collaboration and transformation, the absence of prisoner reentry services is a distinct reality that does not reflect the sense of place that is Chattanooga.

-Donations to our Alliance Campaign will be applied to the planning, design, documentation, and implementation of a comprehensive prisoner reentry strategy for the Chattanooga area that is based on our 31 years of service and unabiding commitment to Chattanooga, the lessons learned from our nationally recognized employment program, advances in understanding about what works in reentry, and an exceptionally well seasoned team of industry experts and former offenders who know how to deliver programs that engage and change former offenders.
+Donations to our Alliance Campaign will help to establish a comprehensive reentry strategy that is based on our 31 years of service and unabiding commitment to Chattanooga, the lessons learned from our nationally recognized employment program, advances in understanding about what works in reentry, and an exceptionally well seasoned team of industry experts and former offenders who know how to deliver programs that engage and change former offenders.
 This project will include strategic collaborations among community service providers and outside decision-makers — as well as a Coordinating Council to guide the project, a Citizens League to oversee the outreach to participants, and formal partnerships with Tennessee Department of Correction, Hamilton County Sheriff’s Office, Chattanooga Police Department, Social Work Office of Research and Public Service at the University of Tennessee Knoxville, and Chattanooga State Technical Community College.

 Making A Difference

 The goal for our Alliance Campaign is $310,000 to hire the staff and implement the systems need to provide reentry services to 200 Tennessee prisoners returning the the Chattanooga area.
 Please consider helping us to reach this goal with a sustaining, simple, or challenge gift.
 For more information, download the Case document below or call Tim Dempsey at (423) 266-1888.

 We are unable to do anything much without material assistance from people who believe in our mission second chances and who value our work with former offenders.
 Give once and you’re done with a simple gift to our Alliance Campaign.